borenstein-lab/fishtaco/_sources/fishtaco_file_formats.txt

 Genome content file
 -----------------------------

-A tab-delimited file (with headers), where each row is a taxon and each column is a function, and each cell represents the copy number of the function in the genome of the taxon:
+A tab-delimited text file (with headers), where each row is a taxon and each column is a function, and each cell represents the copy number of the function in the genome of the taxon:

 .. rst-class:: center-align